lalocho/Algorithmic-Thinking-FInal/ArithmeticSlices.md

 Recursive Defintion

-The recursive definition for this problem is findidng the amount of substring that each elemnt in those substring that each element in those substrings differ consecutively form their adjacent elements.
-Iths best to start form the smallest substring you can which must contain three elemetns so starting the soluitions at 1=2 seems very appropiate.
+The recursive definition for this problem is finding if the next item  in an array shares a common difference with the curent and past consecutive element.
+The smallest valid case  you can have  must contain three elements so starting the solutions at i=2 seems very appropiate.
 What it basically is to check the difference between the current number and the past one matches the difference between the last one and the one before the last one.

 Storing Solutions